Back to Home PageBack to Home Page

 The San Diego Visual Arts Network shares the following guide on how to make your craft show experience more enjoyable and profitable.

 • Register your business .
 If you haven’t done so already, now’s the perfect time to register your business .
 Look into the different structures and select one that makes sense for you.
 For instance, many business owners choose to register as an LLC due to the tax advantages and liability protections it provides.
 Getting set up requires a certain amount of paperwork, which is why it’s important to work with an attorney or a formation center for advice on how to start an LLC.
-If you decide to work with a formation service, spend a little time researching the best LLC service to ensure all the necessary paperwork is properly filed with the state in a timely manner.
+If you decide to work with a formation service, spend a little time researching the best LLC service, for example at Zen Business, to ensure all the necessary paperwork is properly filed with the state in a timely manner.
 You will need a seller's permit in San Diego.

 • Research venues .
 Ensure you know what kind of traffic the show attracts in terms of age group and demographics to decide whether an event is a good fit for you.
 Markets and fairs can be pricey in terms of time and money, so you want to be sure you'll be seeing your target customers once you decide to invest in it.